ntsystemsit/ntsystemsit.github.io/_posts/2017-03-15-Aure-Site-Recovery-Deployment-Planner.md

 ![Report]({{ site.url }}/assets/2017/2017-03-15 21_30_24-DeploymentPlannerReport_63625173741434777714.xlsm - Excel.png)

-In the Recommended VM batch size for initial replication section, Microsoft show the recommendation of number of VMs that can be protected in parallel to complete the initial replication within 72 hours with the suggested bandwidth to meet desired RPO 100 percent of the time being set.
+In the Recommended VM batch size for initial replication section, Microsoft shows the recommendation of number of VMs that can be protected in parallel to complete the initial replication within 72 hours with the suggested bandwidth to meet desired RPO 100 percent of the time being set.
 The value can be changed using the GoalToCompleteIR parameter during report generation.

 ![Report]({{ site.url }}/assets/2017/2017-03-15 21_33_38-DeploymentPlannerReport_63625173741434777714.xlsm - Excel.png)

 Let’s switch to the “Input” Tab in Excel.
-Here we can see some interesting values.
+Here we can see some very interesting values.
 The most interesting values for me is: Total Data to be replicated for initial replication

 ![Report]({{ site.url }}/assets/2017/2017-03-15 21_41_57-DeploymentPlannerReport_63625173741434777714.xlsm - Excel.png)